ezolenko/rollup-plugin-typescript2/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Reproducible Bug Report
+about: If you have a minimal reproduction of a bug within `rollup-plugin-typescript2` itself

+---

 ## Troubleshooting
 <!--
   Please follow the steps below to ensure that you have troubleshot this problem sufficiently to believe that it is a bug in this plugin.